maxpagels/ope-readme/README.md

 If you want to learn over many epochs, you can use the `--passes` option, in which case the average loss reported is the holdout loss (every nth example, configurable via `--holdout_period`.
 You may also use `--holdout_off`, save the model with e.g. `-f model.ve` and test againt a separate dataset by loading the model using `vw -i model.vw -d <test_dataset>`.

 *NOTE*: when you train policies using VW, the loss reported depends on the `cb_type` provided.
 If e.g `cb_type` is `dm`, DM will be used for training, and reporting the average loss.
 If this estimator is unbiased, the loss should *not* be interpreted as an OPE estimate and thus not used for evaluating candidate policies.
 Currently it is not possible to tell `VW` to use a particular `cb_type` for training but another estimator for reporting the loss (TODO confirm).

+## Policy evaluation with `cb_adf`-format data, training a candidate policy simultaneously

+If your data is in `cb_adf` format, the same basic setup as above applies.
+Train with `vw --cb_adf -d <dataset> --cb_type <cb_type>`.
+The loss intepretation is the same as with `cb`, and the same caveats for unbiased estimators apply.